Olaparib and High-Dose Chemotherapy in Treating Patients with Relapsed or Refractory Lymphomas Undergoing Stem Cell Transplant

 - Postmenopausal or evidence of non-childbearing status for women of childbearing potential: negative urine or serum pregnancy test within 28 days and within 72 hours of study treatment and confirmed prior to receiving treatment on this study.
 Patients with positive results will be removed from the study.
-Postmenopausal is defined as: 1. amenorrheic for 1 year or more following cessation of exogenous hormonal treatments.
-2. luteinizing hormone (LH) and follicle stimulating hormone (FSH) levels in the postmenopausal range for women under 50.
-3. radiation-induced oophorectomy with last menses > 1 year ago.
-4. chemotherapy-induced menopause with > 1 year interval since last menses.
-5. surgical sterilization (bilateral oophorectomy or hysterectomy).
-6. female patients must agree to use a highly effective birth control method while on study and for at least 1 month after your last dose of study drug(s).
+Postmenopausal is defined as one of the following: * Amenorrheic for 1 year or more following cessation of exogenous hormonal treatments. * Luteinizing hormone (LH) and follicle stimulating hormone (FSH) levels in the postmenopausal range for women under 50. * Radiation-induced oophorectomy with last menses > 1 year ago. * Chemotherapy-induced menopause with > 1 year interval since last menses. * Surgical sterilization (bilateral oophorectomy or hysterectomy). * Female patients must agree to use a highly effective birth control method while on study and for at least 1 month after the last dose of study drug(s).

 - Male patients and their partners, who are sexually active and of childbearing potential, must agree to the use of two highly effective forms of contraception in combination, throughout the period of taking study treatment and for 3 months after last dose of study drug(s) to prevent pregnancy in a partner.